AI and machine learning for innovation everywhere

 Edge AI

-AI at the edge means that data is processed closer to its source—on devices like IoT sensors, smartphones, cars, robots, or local gateways.
-This setup reduces latency significantly, enabling immediate decision-making with real-time processing.
-For example, cars from companies like Tesla and Waymo use edge AI to process data from sensors in real-time, allowing for split-second decisions on the road without relying on central data centers.
-Round-trip network times of ~60–70 ms (typical of 4G and observed medians on some 5G networks) are too high for mission-critical control applications such as autonomous cars or robots, motivating on-device or near-edge processing despite ongoing 5G/6G advances.
+AI at the edge means that data is processed closer to its source — on devices like IoT sensors, smartphones, cars, robots, or local gateways.
+This helps to reduce latency significantly, enabling immediate decision making with real-time processing.
+For example, today’s self-drive cars use edge AI to process data from sensors in real time, allowing for split-second decisions on the road without relying on central data centers.
+Round-trip network times of ~60–70 ms (typical of 4G and observed medians on some 5G networks) are too high for mission-critical control applications, such as autonomous cars or robots, motivating on-device or near-edge processing despite ongoing 5G/6G advances.

-- Trade-offs in performance and bandwidth should accommodate the above
+- Trade-offs in performance and bandwidth should accommodate form-factor and cost requirements.

-- XPU support across NPUs, Edge TPUs, MCUs, Embedded FPGAs, and Embedded GPU
+- XPU support across NPUs, edge TPUs, MCUs, embedded FPGAs, and embedded GPUs.

 Advantages